 First, you’ll filter a view to show the top 10 products by sales.
 Next, create a context filter on the Product Category so you can see the top 10 furniture products.

 Use the Sample – Superstore data source to create the initial view.
 The view shows the sales for all Sub-Categories, sorted in descending order.

 Now build a Top 10 filter to only show the top-selling products.
 You can do so by dragging the Sub-Category field to the Filters shelf.
 In the dialog box that appears, switch to the Top tab and define a filter that is Top 10 by Sum of Sales.

 When you click on the OK button, you shall see that the view is filtered to show the top 10 product Sub-Categories in terms of sales before you.

-If you wish to master Tableau, Edureka has a curated course on Tableau Training & Certification which covers various concepts of data visualization in-depth, including conditional formatting, scripting, linking charts, dashboard integration, Tableau integration with R and more.
+If you wish to master Tableau, Edureka has a curated Tableau Course that covers various concepts of data visualization in-depth, including conditional formatting, scripting, linking charts, dashboard integration, Tableau integration with R, and more.
 It comes with 24*7 support to guide you throughout your learning period.
 New batches are starting soon.

 Got a question for us?
 Please mention it in the comments section of “Context Filters in Tableau” and we will get back to you at the earliest.

 |Tableau Certification Training Course|